sfernana/FCCDIRAC/README.md

 	dirac-wms-job-status YOUR_JOB_ID

-How to get back the output :
+How to get back the output sandbox :

 	dirac-wms-job-get-output YOUR_JOB_ID

-How to browse the File Catalog :
+How to browse the File Catalog (data) :

 	dirac-dms-filecatalog-cli